scenarioo/scenarioo/docs/contribute/Developer-Guide.md

 ## Installing Tomcat

 With Spring Boot it is no longer necessary to install Tomcat separately.
-However, from before a release it might be sensible to check that Scenarioo also works when deployed into an external Tomcat.
+However, before a release it might be sensible to check that Scenarioo also works when it is deployed into an external Tomcat.

 * Download and install the latest version of Tomcat 8.5.x.
 * Edit the "Scenarioo - Kater" run configuration so that it points to this Tomcat Application Server.